 - Click on File menu and select Open.
 Navigate the file and check if it opens in the Safe Mode

 - Try to re-save the file.
 Click on File menu and select Save as.

 - Once saved try to open the saved file.

 If the PowerPoint fails to open in Safe Mode, you may be required to reinstall the application from a reliable resource.

-If you come across an error message which prompts “Powerpoint can’t open this type of file” it’s likely that Microsoft Powerpoint or Security Software has blocked the file for security reasons.
+If you come across any error message which prompts “Powerpoint can’t open this type of file” it’s likely that your Microsoft Powerpoint or Security Software has blocked the file for security reasons.

 - Open Windows File Explorer and Locate the problematic file on the computer.